edgehog-device-manager/edgehog/doc/pages/ota_updates/update_campaigns.md

 Once created, the Update Campaign will start rolling out updates towards the devices, and its progress can be checked from the Edgehog Dashboard or through Edgehog GraphQL API.

-Note that the campaign will "snapshot" the Devices belonging to the Update Channel when it's started, and will target only those.
-If additional Devices are added to the Update Channel (either manually or automatically via auto-assignment) _after_ the Update Campaign is created, they won't receive the Base Image and will require a separate campaign to be started.
+Note that the campaign will "snapshot" the Devices belonging to the Channel when it's started, and will target only those.
+If additional Devices are added to the Channel (either manually or automatically via auto-assignment) _after_ the Update Campaign is created, they won't receive the Base Image and will require a separate campaign to be started.

-Only a single Update Campaign can be started for a given System Model and Update Channel combination, so creating a new Update Campaign while another one is already running will implicitly cancel* the old one.
+Only a single Update Campaign can be started for a given System Model and Channel combination, so creating a new Update Campaign while another one is already running will implicitly cancel\* the old one.
 This means that Devices that didn't yet receive the Base Image of the old Update Campaign will directly receive the new one, without any intermediate step.

-*_Implicit Cancellation feature is planned for a future release_
+\*_Implicit Cancellation feature is planned for a future release_

 ### Roll-out mechanism